 So why do we sometimes think so much about our golf swing?

 In this article I’m not going to try to get you back to a Zen-like state and tell you the answer is to think about nothing.
 Some days this sense of ease is achievable, however on other days I feel you just have to find different ways to think in order to get the ball round the course.

-Take the strategies below, try them out and keeping working on them to make them your own.
-They can all become useful tools to help you combat bad golf and over-thinking.
+Take the strategies below, try them out, and keep working on them to make them your own.
+They can all become useful tools to help you combat bad golf and overthinking.